1 / 20

 The firstborn son of a peasant family and amateur folk painter father, Jan Uprka, who passed on his love of art not only to his eldest son, but also to Joza's younger brother Franta, who later became a sculptor.

-Click the image to view enlarged version.
+Click an image to enlarge

 1880–1888